yoanmalie/d8-theming-guide/README.md

 Let's have a quick look at what this does.

 The behavior has to have a unique namespace.
-In the example; the namespace is `awesome` (part of `Drupal.behaviors.awesome`).
+In the example the namespace is `awesome` (`Drupal.behaviors.awesome`).
 The `context` variable is the part of the page for which this applies.
+This is especially useful when working with AJAX.
 The `settings` variable is used to pass information from the PHP code to the javascript.
-Next is some custom code that creates a `p`aragraph-tag, with the text *Hello world*, and appends it to the `main`tag.
-Using the `.once(awesome)` will make sure the code only runs once.
+Next is some custom code that creates a `p`aragraph-tag, with the text *Hello world*, and appends it to the `main`-tag.
+Using the `.once('awesome')` will make sure the code only runs once.
 It adds a `processed`- class to the `main` tag (`<main role="main" class="awesome-processed">`) in order to accomplish this.

 Some libraries both have javascript (js) and stylesheets (css).
 It's possible to include these stylesheets as well.
-As an example, here's how to include [Picker](http://formstone.it/components/picker) (version 3.1.0) into the theme.
-Most of the parameters are the same.
+As an example, here's how to include [Picker](http://formstone.it/components/picker) (version 3.1.0) into the `awesome` theme.
+Most of the parameters are the same, but this time we add a `remote` and `css` tag.
 Using the `remote` parameter, allows you to define an external link to the library.
+The `css` tag includes the css file from the library.

 	picker:
 	  version: 3.1.0